InfantLab/VASC/README.md

 ### *Coming Soon*
 A tutorial will be providing using an example of mother infant interaction and set of videos you can download.

+In the meantime, you can watch this [walkthrough video](https://goldsmiths.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=5a113d3f-8f7b-454b-b3c9-ace300c99c41).

 ## Scientific Background
 These tools were developed for a scientific project that was aims to see if parents and babies move in synchrony with each other and whether this predicts caring outcomes.
 The details are found here: